 FRENCH: There will be a Writing Exam lasting 45 minutes, and a Speaking Exam lasting 10 minutes.
-The topics tested in each exam will be taken from this list: Holidays and Tourism / Going Abroad; School; House and Home (not Home Town); Leisure.
+The topics tested in each exam will be taken from this list: Holidays and Tourism/Going Abroad; School; Home life; Home town; Leisure.